Sunburn on fruit is a very real risk, particularly in the type of extended heatwaves that are becoming increasingly normal due to climate change.

-In his first summer on the farm Ant (who leases our orchard) had a first-hand experience of sunburn, when a heatwave—a blistering day of 44C, hit the Pizzaz plums just before they were quite ripe enough to pick.
+This is the damage we experienced when a blistering day of 44C hit the Pizzaz plums just before they were quite ripe enough to pick.

 You can see the spots and shrivelling on the skin – that’s a version of sunburn browning.
 Most of the plums are still perfectly usable for jam, or cooking, or even for eating, but it definitely downgrades them.

 Plums are very vulnerable, which is why we’ve included so many photos of plums in this blog.
 Apples are also very vulnerable, and apple trees are often pruned with this in mind.

 The sad truth is that pretty much any fruit (or vegetables for that matter) can experience sunburn.

 Preventing sunburn can be incredibly difficult in cases like this.

 There was probably only a very brief window of a day or two when the plums were ripe enough to pick (with the confidence that they would continue to ripen off the tree) before the heatwave hit.

 If you have fruit that’s almost ripe, it’s definitely worth paying careful attention to both your trees and the weather forecast.
 When a heatwave is predicted, it may be possible to harvest the fruit (or at least some of it) in time.